 I hung onto the boards and made my rounds at the ice rink, kept going around in a circle until skating almost felt safer than walking.
 That first moment, when I hit the ice as a five year old Falcon, I was immediately hooked, determined to learn how to skate and play the game.

 As a 14 year old in high school, I consciously experienced action without thinking for the first time, it was the strongest flow moment in my life so far.
-As a Wildcat, we played our biggest rival in the league, for the NY sound shore crown.
+As the Wildcats, we played the Bruins as our biggest rival for the NY sound shore league crown.
 The game was broadcast on local am radio, our principal was there and 800 people in the bleachers.
-I scored two goals as a 14 year old freshman, in the first offensive line, with two 18 year olds.
+I scored two goals as a 14 year old freshman, wearing number 22, in the first offensive line, with two 18 year olds.
 We won 2 to 1.

 Every stride, every pass, every shot, hit and shift was in sync with my body and mind.
 The radio host kept asking who this German kid is.
 I had potential of going further, to the bigger leagues, become a full time pro, but my path ended there, my focus as a teenager was somewhere else.
 I started playing again in college.